ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Peer contact's full URI (to know how to locate the peer universally but does not directly reveal any identities).
 Peer's contact ID part of the full peer URI is calculated as follows: hex(hash("contact:" + `<public-peer-section-A-JSON-object>`)), where the hash algorithm used is "SHA256" for the default "https://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5" namespace.
 When the input `<public-peer-file-section-A-JSON-object>` is used in the hash, the same canonical algorithm method as the signature in section "A".
 The input into the algorithm is the entire section "A" bundle including the certificate signing the section bundle.
 Thus the input canonical sequence will always start start with the exact phrase (followed by the remaining information): {"sectionBundle":{"section":{"$id":"A",
   * Find secret passphrase (must be known by peer attempting to initiate a finder connection to another peer).
   * "other" custom data as desired
-  * signed by public key in section "A" and referenced by peer URI
+  * Signed by public key in section "A" and referenced by peer URI

 Section "C" (packaged and signed by identity's private key)